Governor : Finance and Strategy Sub-committee

 A passport AND driving licence

-If only one of these is available then a copy of a recent (in the last 3 months) bill or bank statement is acceptable as the second form of identification.
+If only one of these is available then a copy of a recent (in the last 3 months) utility bill or bank statement is acceptable as the second form of identification.

 The School constantly assesses pupils for academic and social progress and there may be occasions where a child has difficulty in accessing the Schools’ curriculum or has not got an appropriate peer group within the School.
 Full consultation with the parents takes place throughout their child’s education and if necessary help will be given to find an appropriate school either at primary or secondary level.

-Bursaries may be awarded to families who encounter severe difficulties and may apply for means-testing under our Bursary Policy.
+Bursaries may be awarded to families who encounter severe financial difficulties and may apply for means-testing under our Bursary Policy.

-The Headteacher is responsible for the care and good discipline of pupils while they are in the charge of the School or its staff and for the day to day running of the School and curriculum.
+The Headteacher is responsible for the care and good discipline of pupils while they are in the charge of the School or its staff, and for the day to day running of the School and curriculum.
 Pupils are expected to behave with respect and good manners to those whom they meet both in School and in the community, to follow the School rules of appearance and dress and show proper respect for the environment.

-Discipline is exercised in accordance with the School’s Pastoral and Behaviour Policy which incorporates the values held important to the School community.
+Discipline is exercised in accordance with the School’s Behaviour Policy which incorporates the values held important to the School community.
 The policy stresses the importance of kindness, consideration and courtesy to everyone and the Rules for Life are used to exemplify the importance of these values.